Goal: Use business architecture drawings in Gluu (“Drawings”) to build an interactive visual guide that helps users navigate your process hierarchy.

 - Publish to show responsibility in the interactive view.

-Permissions: The account owner and users with the “manage account” admin setting can create drawings.
+Permissions: The account owner and users with the Manage drawings permission can create and edit drawings.
 All users can view published drawings.